TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 * `PATCH /articles/432`: Update article 432 (only given fields)
 * `DELETE /articles/432`: Delete article 432

-See [Appendix A](a-technology-tutorials.md#restful-api) for some RESTful API tutorials.
+See [appendix A](a-technology-tutorials.md#restful-api) for some RESTful API tutorials.

 #### b) GraphQL API

 TODO

-See [Appendix A](a-technology-tutorials.md#graphql-api) for some GraphQL API tutorials.
+See [appendix A](a-technology-tutorials.md#graphql-api) for some GraphQL API tutorials.

 ### 2.9.
 Use environment variables for configuration